YilanBoy/docfunc/README.md

 >
 > You must install [Docker](https://www.docker.com/) first.

-The container is divided into 3 parts, which are app, horizon and scheduler.
+The container is divided into 3 parts, which are app, queue and scheduler.

 Dockerfiles is placed in the folder dockerfiles.
 The php settings and entrypoint files in the container are placed in the folder deployment.
 You can use Docker and these files to build images.